mjenior/riptide/README.md

     List of reaction ID strings for forced inclusion in final model (metabolic tasks) exclude : list
-    List of reaction ID strings for forced exclusion from final model
+    List of reaction ID strings for forced exclusion from final model gpr : bool
+    Determines if GPR rules will be considered during coefficient assignment Default is False
 ```

 ### Example stdout report: